 - 1. Game time is forfeit time.
 No grace period! - 2.
-Teams must start and finish a game with no less than six (6) players. - 3.
-Line-ups must be turned into the official at least ten (10) minutes prior to game time.
-Line-ups must include last name, first name and jersey number. - A. Clock Management and Regulations: - (1) Game clock will start each half when the official puts the ball in play. - (2) The official's whistle makes the ball ready for play and starts the play clock prior to each down throughout the games.
+Teams must start and finish a game with no less than six (6) players. - A. Clock Management and Regulations: - (1) Game clock will start each half when the official puts the ball in play. - (2) The official's whistle makes the ball ready for play and starts the play clock prior to each down throughout the games.
 The play clock is twenty-five seconds in length. - (3) After a team time-out, the game clock will start at the snap of the ball. - (4) Because the game clock is a continuous click, it does not stop during P.A.T. attempts. - (5) The game clock will stop for team time-outs, official time-outs, and at the discretion of the official to retrieve long incomplete passes. - (6) The play clock is 25 second and starts once the official marks the ball ready for play.
-(Delay of Game penalty if exceed 25 seconds) - (7) Half time A FIVE (5) minute halftime will be observed.
-The on-field captain or quarterback may request the amount of time left in the game from the officials at any time.
-Officials will be expected to give the correct time. - B. Periods of play include Regulation, Point After Touchdown (PAT), 7 Play Period and Tiebreaker. - C. Regulation Period The game shall be played in 2 halves of 20 minutes in length.
-In all games the clock will be running continuous. - D. The period of time after a touchdown is made is known as the PAT or Point After Touchdown.
-During regulation game time, the game clock does not stop.
-During the Seven (7) Play Period OR the Tie Breaker Period, the PAT is not counted as a numbered play, but will use the play clock as a guide.
+(Delay of Game penalty if exceed 25 seconds) - (7) Half time A FIVE (5) minute halftime will be observed. - (8) The on-field captain or quarterback may request the amount of time left in the game from the officials at any time.
+Officials keep the official time so they will be expected to give the correct time.

+B. Periods of play include Regulation, Point After Touchdown (PAT), 7 Play Period and Tiebreaker.

+C.Regulation Period - The game shall be played in 2 halves of 20 minutes in length.
+In all games the clock will be running continuous.